Broad Factors Analysis

 Each of these factors can have various impacts on businesses.
 For example, interest rates affect the cost of capital and a company’s ability to raise funds or invest in new assets.
 Low exchange rates reduce threats from foreign competitors and create overseas opportunities.
 When inflation happens, it destabilizes the economy and makes the future less predictable for companies.
 Lastly, the high growth rate of an economy increases customer expenditures and eases competitive pressures.

 Socio-Demographic (Social) Factors

-Socio-demographic factors is short for social and demographic factors, which look at the population demographics and the characteristics of a company’s target customers.
+Socio-demographic factors are short for social and demographic factors, which concern population demographics and the characteristics of a company’s target customers.

 Examples of social-demographic factors include:

 Changing social morals and values can impact the business of an entire industry because they shift consumer preferences and demand for products/services.
 For example, if a majority of the popularity perceives smoking as an activity that is harmful to physical health, then demand for cigarettes and tobacco could significantly decline and, thus, impact the profitability of those businesses.

 Technological factors have become increasingly important for many businesses in recent years due to the prevalence of information technology and mobile devices.

 Some examples of technological factors include:

 - Research & development (R&D) investment

 These technological factors affect the height of the barrier to entry of an industry and reshape the industry structure.